 Protection of springs is one of the St. Johns River Water Management District’s highest priorities.
-In March 2014, the district launched a three‑year investigation into the health of springs to develop an enhanced scientific foundation that will help identify the most effective restoration and protection actions.
+The district has just concluded a three‑year investigation into the health of springs to develop an enhanced scientific foundation that will help identify the most effective restoration and protection actions.
 The $3 million project is an important component of the district’s Springs Protection Initiative.

-The district has engaged the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) and the UF Water Institute to assist with research, experimentation, data collection and analysis.
-Collaboration across scientific disciplines and areas of expertise will allow the team to perform research and experimentation specifically targeting the uniqueness of spring systems and gather significant ecological data and analyze it from multiple perspectives.
-The partnership is called the “Collaborative Research Initiative on Sustainability and Protection of Springs,” or CRISPS.
+In 2014, the district engaged the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) and the UF Water Institute to undertake extensive research, experimentation, data collection and analysis.
+Collaboration across scientific disciplines and areas of expertise allowed the team to perform research and experimentation specifically targeting the uniqueness of spring systems and gather significant ecological data and analyze it from multiple perspectives.
+The partnership was termed the “Collaborative Research Initiative on Sustainability and Protection of Springs,” or CRISPS.

 - Enhancing the scientific foundation for the management of nitrates flowing into the springs

 - Evaluating whether nitrate reduction alone will be sufficient to restore the balance of nature